khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220au.md

 - _why is it good to keep my information in raw text format i.e. as simple as possible?_
 - _what are the advantages of LinkedIn over other social platforms?_
 -->

-## FAQ

-Can I develop a website with another software e.g. WordPress, Wix, Squarespace, etc?
-- No, GitHub is free, fast, and will provide you with a better understanding of the foundations of the digital world (e.g. the relationship between back-end and the front-end of a website).

-Can I create a website for a project I have already started working on?
-- Maybe, let's discuss.

-Why do I need to write up my thoughts on a website instead of in 'normal' essay in a Word file?
-- Because, writing something public will push you to work harder.
-- Because, making a website will develop new skills (e.g. the basic understanding of web-design and hosting).
-- Because, you can embed audio-visual content in a website.
-- Because, you can share it faster.
-- You can stay anonymous, if you want to.

-Is this module for me?
-- In essence, the module can help you
-  - develop your digital identities, but more specifically your professional digital identity (i.e. your professional engagement with others through the Web)
-  - understand basic web-design and content production and provide you with a very fast website (for free).

 <!--
 > Practice what you preach.